 Narciso Yepes used scordatura ("mistuning") sparingly, according to the requirements of the music at hand.
 However, the configuration of the strings that he added already consciously solves the problem of lute music.
-He did not replace the resonator strings with ones of thicker diameter in a so-called "Baroque" tuning for lute music.
+He did not replace the resonator strings with ones of thicker diameter for lute music.
 As he said: "With the ten-string guitar I have many possibilities, and I do not need the baroque [lute] tuning exactly."

 (Narciso Yepes.
 1983.
 "Conversation with Narciso Yepes".
 Interviewed by J. Schneider.
 Soundboard, Spring: p.
 66.)

-While string manufacturers produce such strings, the concept of adding four thick strings descending stepwise below the 6th string has no connection with the 10-string guitar as designed by Narciso Yepes.
-It has evidently been introduced in recent decades, initially, due to a dearth of first-hand information and lack of published resources and the consequent misunderstanding of the modern 10-string guitar concept, or conflation of this concept with that of the 10-stringed
+While string manufacturers produce such strings, the concept of adding four thick strings descending stepwise below the 6th string has nothing to do with the 10-string guitar as designed or used by Narciso Yepes.
+It has been introduced in recent decades, initially, due to a dearth of first-hand information and lack of published resources and the consequent misunderstanding of the modern 10-string guitar concept, or conflation of this concept with that of the 10-stringed

-harp-guitar of the 19th century.
-(This misinformation may stem from Segovia's influence, as he publicly denounced the 10-string guitar for its "four thick tongues" before ever seeing, hearing or arriving at an understanding of the instrument.)
-Both the science of acoustics and empirical observations show that this harp-guitar stringing - which is known as "Romantic" or "Baroque" "tuning" - has exactly the opposite resonance properties as those intended by Yepes in the design of his 10-string guitar.
+harp guitar of the 19th century.
+Both the science of acoustics and empirical observations show that this 'Romantic' tuning concept - or what is more erroneously referred to as 'Baroque' tuning - has exactly the opposite resonance properties as those intended by Yepes in the design of his 10-string guitar.
 As Yepes said, his innovation is meant "to provide sympathetic vibration for the notes that do not have this kind of reinforcement on a normal 6-string guitar",

-not to add yet more strings that resonate when an A, E, B or D is played and that require more extensive dampening (as good 6-string guitarists do) to compensate for the sonorous imbalance.
-In addition, this contrary concept of stringing/tuning does not provide equal advantages for the performance for Baroque lute music, as at least half of the additional strings' pitches (in that tuning) fall below the range of the 11-course Baroque lute, without adding the G- and F-basses (either natural or sharp, depending on scordatura) that are required for both 11- and 13-course Baroque lute music.
+not to add more strings that resonate excessively whenever an A, E, B or D is played.
+In addition, this contrary concept of stringing/tuning does not provide equal advantages for the performance of 11-course Baroque lute music, as at least half of the additional strings' pitches (in that tuning) fall below the range of the 11-course Baroque lute, without adding the desired G- and F-basses required for Baroque lute music.